Pedronplay/Goaltrack-project/README.md

 </div>

 ## How to Run:
-To use the application without errors, you should first use the provided Python program to create the database and its respective tables.
+To use the application without errors, follow these steps:
+1. **Create the Database:** Use the provided Python program to create the database and its respective tables.
+You can find this program in the `criador_bd_e_tb.py` file.
-Please note that you will need an SQL server like XAMPP for this process.
+2. **SQL Server Requirement:** Please note that you will need an SQL server like XAMPP to host the database.
+You can download XAMPP [here](https://www.apachefriends.org/index.html).
-The program includes an option to add three goals and some tasks to the database, making it easier to visualize how the application functions
+3. **Sample Data (Optional):** The program includes an option to add three goals and some tasks to the database, making it easier to visualize how the application functions.
+4. **Database Prototype:** Inside the `goaltrack` folder, you'll find the first draft of how the database was prototyped.
+Check out the `.drawio` file to get insights into the database structure.
+This guide will help you set up and run the Goal Tracker App seamlessly.

 ## Future Enhancements:
 (I'm not sure if im going to revisit this project since it was just for learning purposes)